 he was busying himself on Capitol Hill.
-Crazily enough, the diminutive statesmen thought it important that he testify in front of the SENATE SELECT COMMITTEE ON POW AND MIA AFFAIRS to discuss specifics on the Vietnam War.
+Crazily enough, the diminutive statesmen thought it important that he testify in front of the SENATE SELECT COMMITTEE ON POW AND MIA AFFAIRS to discuss specifics on Americans who may have produce "30 live bodies" to prove his claim.
+WNO thinks that if Perot could produce the bodies, he should certainly do so in order to receive some the Vietnam War.